 More Hands-On Teaching Ideas

 If you are looking for more hands-on activities to try with children at home or in the classroom, below is a collection of my most popular and favorite activities.
-From fall crafts and science experiments to printables and paper mache ideas for kids, there is lots to keep kids busy, and learning.
+From fall STEM challenges and science experiments to escape room ideas for kids, there is lots to keep kids busy, and learning.